Full Node settings

 If you have followed up to this part, FullNode should be executed normally.

-To terminate safely please press Ctrl + p or q
+To terminate safely please press Ctrl + p or q.

 Checking the interworking operation with the real chain